Deploying a WebSocket API in Choreo Connect¶

 Via apictl for Standalone Mode¶

-Download the CLI tool (apictl) and add Choreo Connect environment to it using the below command.
-This environment will hold the adapter URL for further commands
+To use apictl for Choreo Connect, a Choreo Connect environment needs to be added to apictl.
+This environment will hold the adapter URL for further commands.

-mgin the below command.
+mg in the above command.
 The apictl commands that starts as

 The apictl commands here onwards are executed with the -k flag to avoid SSL verification with the Choreo Connect.